sidgarimella/conveyor/README.md

 #### Installation

 This package is available on pypi.
-Install it with pip with
+Install it using pip with

 `pip install jupyter-conveyor`

-Currently, Conveyor has only been tested with Python 3.5+, but should function with any Python 3+.
+Conveyor is only compatible with Python 3.5 and above.

 #### Documentation